sarahciston/codingcare/_drafts/interviews.md

 241
 00:39:30.060 --> 00:39:33.030
-Sarah Ciston: it's interesting that you felt like you didn't quite get

-242
-00:39:34.180 --> 00:39:41.830
-Sarah Ciston: it for a while that, like you were already making art.
-Because I think for many people coming to code from a
+Sarah Ciston: it's interesting that you felt like you didn't quite get it for a while that, like you were already making art.
+Because I think for many people coming to code from a creative space, they often feeling like they're not yet coders, even if they're coding.

-243
-00:39:42.130 --> 00:39:52.850
-Sarah Ciston: a creative space, they often feeling like they're not yet coders, even if they're coding.
 That never goes away.
-But I think

-244
-00:39:53.250 --> 00:39:56.299
-Sarah Ciston: that's helpful to remember that people might not
+But I think that's helpful to remember that people might not

 245
 00:39:56.590 --> 00:40:11.500